 I don't think it's a museum, it's a nice private collection, but it's probably a little monotonous, it's all one or two categories.
 It's not a lot of them.

 The Oub Kham Museum is actually a private collection.
-The curator used to collect personal hobbies.
-From northern Thailand, Myanmar, Laos, and many cities in southern China, he collected many precious Buddha statues, clothing, ornaments and so on.
-It has a history of more than 30 years and has been open to the outside world for 20 years.
-Ticket 300 baht, or worth visiting, which is super beautiful!
+The curator was a personal collector.
+He collected many precious Buddha statues, costumes, accessories and so on from northern Thailand, Myanmar, Laos and many cities in southern China.
+It has been established for more than 30 years and has been open to the outside world for 20 years.
+Entrance fee is 300 baht, still worth visiting, it is beautiful inside!

-The Wukan Museum is located about a block away from the Lide Hug Hotel.
-It's a good place to spend 90 minutes.
-It's very helpful for anyone who wants to know the history and culture of northern Thailand.
-The guide's explanation is very interesting and points out very good details.
-It also includes afternoon tea.
+The Ukan Museum is located about a block from the Hotel Hug in De and is a great place to spend 90 minutes.
+Very helpful to anyone who wants to learn about the history and culture of northern Thailand, the guide's commentary was interesting and pointed out great details and included afternoon tea.

 Oub Kham Museum ia a unique museum exhibiting Northern Thailand's tribal history with jewelry, costumes & sculpturesand also a big dragon maybe...

 Oub Kham Museum.
 This private museum has an impressive collection of artifacts from the ancient Lanna kingdom of northern Thailand

 The colorful collection, perfect protection system, beautiful overall architecture, attracts visitors to see.